wipplelang/wipple/README.md

 }
 ```

-### Type system
+### Powerful

-Wipple has a powerful type system that checks your mistakes to prevent crashes at runtime.
-You can document a function’s behavior using a type annotation, or let Wipple figure out the types for you.
-And you can use traits to extend existing code with new behavior.
+Wipple’s type system automatically checks your mistakes to prevent bugs.
+And with traits, you can add new functionality to others’ code.

 ```wipple
 Person : type {